MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

     example.com.
 3600 IN SVCB 0 svc.example.net.

-The SvcDomainName MUST be the fully-qualified name of a domain that has SVCB, AAAA, or A records.
+In AliasForm, SvcDomainName MUST be the name of a domain that has SVCB, AAAA, or A records.
+It MUST NOT be equal to the owner name, as this would cause a loop.

 Note that the SVCB record's owner name MAY be the canonical name of a CNAME record, and the SvcDomainName MAY be the owner of a CNAME